mahfuz225bd/naztech-intern-java-class-notes/Day 01 - 27 Aug - Java.md

+# Day 01 - 27 Aug

 ## Course Overview

-Course overview was given in this lecture, is available in [README.md](../../README.md#course-overview).
+Course overview was given in this lecture, is available in [README.md](./README.md#course-overview).

 ## Resources

-Some learning resources are suggested in this lecture, is available in [README.md](../../README.md#resources)
+Some learning resources are suggested in this lecture, is available in [README.md](./README.md#resources)

 ## What is Java?